Minimax Optimal Estimation of Stability Under Distribution Shift: Introduction

 In Section~\ref{section:experiment}, we empirically demonstrate how stability against a cost threshold $y$ can provide practical assessments of system performance under potential distribution shift.
 On two problems where it is critical to maintain performance under distribution shift, we illustrate how the stability measure~\eqref{eqn:primal} differentiates between reliable vs. fragile designs.
 We then evaluate the performance of different system designs under both real and simulated distribution shifts, and show that the designs identified as the most stable according to our measure~\eqref{eqn:primal} are able to maintain good performance across a range of scenarios.

 \paragraph{Related work} Stability and robustness are central topics of interest for multiple scientific communities.
 We give a necessarily abridged review in the context of our work.
 In stochastic simulation, sensitivity analysis methods evaluate how performance measures (``outputs'') are affected by changes in the input variables~\cite{SongNePe14,Lam16b}. \emph{Local} sensitivity analysis aims to quantify changes in the output induced by small perturbations in the input parameters~\cite{JiangNeHo19}.
 See~\citet[Ch.
 7]{Glasserman04} and~\citet[Ch.
 7]{AsmussenGl07} for a primer on derivative estimation in simulation settings.
 In finance, estimation of such local sensitivity is used to hedge against changes in the environment (e.g., price uncertainty). \emph{Global} sensitivity analysis studies how input variability propagates to output variability.
-Many authors have used conditional variances to attribute the part of output variance due to variability in different subsets of the input~\cite{HommaSa96,SaltelliRaAnCaCaGaSaTa08,Owen14,SongNeSt16}.
+Many authors have used conditional variances to attribute the part of output variance due to variability in different subsets of the input~\cite{HommaSa96,SaltelliRaAnCaCaGaSaTa08,Owen14,SongNeSt16, LemaitreSeArBoGaIo15}.
+Relatedly in robust satisficing~\cite{LongSiZh23}, one allows the objective $\E_{Z \sim P}f(x,Z)$ to deviate from a given target when the underlying environment $P$ changes, which is different to our setting.
+The fragility is defined as the worst expected degradation of the objective normalized by the change in $P$.
+In contrast, our notion of stability directly measures the least amount of perturbation required to make the loss intolerable.

 Another related stream of work analyzes the local sensitivity of an output against \emph{distributional uncertainty and model misspecification}~\cite{GlassermanXu13,Lam16a,Lam17, LamQi17, GlassermanYa18,GoevaLaQiZh19}.
 These works typically analyze the worst-case performance under infinitesimally small distribution shifts.
 By analyzing distributional variations induced by statistical uncertainty, a number of authors have recently proposed confidence intervals based on worst-case local sensitivity~\cite{LamZh17, GhoshLa19, BlanchetKaMu19, DuchiGlNa21}.
 In the context of the stability measure~\eqref{eqn:primal}, analyzing the impact of small distribution shifts is related to the limit $y \downarrow \E_P[\rv]$.
 In contrast, coherent risk measures and distributionally robust objectives measure the worst-case performance under a fixed ambiguity set of distribution shifts~\cite{Rockafellar07, ShapiroDeRu09, JeongNa22, LiNaXi21}.
 As we are similarly concerned with stability against changes in the underlying environment, our main theoretical analysis studies a phase shift behavior for large values of $y$.